About this 8-day summer itinerary

 The route - day 5: Locarno-Brig along the Centovalli route and over the Simplon pass: 106 km, 2h00

 Today’s destination is Brig, located in the Upper Rhone valley.
 This area is home to the Matterhorn and other spectacular mountains.
 You’ll get there by again crossing part of Italy.
 From Locarno, drive west towards the Italian town of Domodossola, roughly following the route of the Centovalli train line.
 Then enter the Simplon pass, which gets you back to Switzerland and ultimately to the Rhone valley and Brig.
 If you’d rather skip the Simplon pass, board the car train in Iselle instead.

 - If you arrive in Brig early, you shouldn’t miss a side trip to Saas-Fee in the Saas valley or to Zermatt in the Matter valley.
 Park in Täsch if you want to visit Zermatt.

 - Pay a visit to Bettmerhorn or Eggishorn for a view of the Aletsch glacier.

-- the comfortable 3-star Hotel Ambassador, just outside the town center of Brig, offers free parking for guests and a lovely restaurant;
+- The comfortable 3-star Hotel Ambassador, just outside the town center of Brig, offers free parking for guests and a restaurant.

 - More tips for hotels in Brig are listed here.